 Blending Both Approaches Effectively

-Using prevention and stopping together can be effective.
+Prevention and stopping can be effective when used together.
 Here’s how:

 Preventing | Stopping |